kbridenhaag/indonesia.nl/src/en/visa.md

 59. United States of America
 60. Vietnam

 The Visa on Arrival costs Rp.
 500.000 and is valid for 30 days.
-The Visa on Arrival can get extended once, with 30 days, at a local Immigration Office in Indonesia.
+The Visa on Arrival can get extended once, with 30 days, at a local Immigration Office in Indonesia with an extension fee of Rp.
+500.000.
 The Visa on Arrival cannot be converted into another type of stay permit.

 ### Requirements

 1. Official national passport with a minimum validity of 6 months from the entry date
 2. Copy of a return ticket, or ticket continuing the journey to another country
 3. Show proof of being in the possession of health insurance that covers medical expenses and Covid-19 treatment.
 4. Documents required in accordance with the provisions of the Indonesian Health Protocol issued by the Covid-19 Task Force.
 5. In case of a governmental visit, the traveller must also attach an invitation letter regarding the attending of a meeting / conference issued by the Indonesian Ministry / Department / Institutions concerned

 ## Visa exemption (Free visa < 30 days)